realstevewarner/PatternDiffusion/README.md

 # Pattern Diffusion — Seamless Tile Generator (CLI + Gradio)

-Small Windows-friendly wrapper around **Arrexel/pattern-diffusion** for generating seamless, tileable textures (e.g., wallpaper, fabrics, game materials).
+Small Windows-friendly wrapper around **Arrexel/pattern-diffusion** for generating seamless, tileable patterns (e.g., wallpaper, fabrics, game materials).
+This is based on Stable Diffusion 2.0 and **works best for non-photorealistic imagery (i.e. textile patterns).**
 Includes a command-line mode and a tiny Gradio web UI.

 > **Credit:** The model and the seamless-tiling method are by **Arrexel**.
 Please see and support the original model here: